ShoiraTa/ruby-exercises-1/README.md

 ### 2. Install `bundler` gem

-run `gem install bundler` in your terminal
+run ` in your terminal

 ### 3. From the command line, run `bundle install`